JosephineEsposito/JosephineEsposito/README.md

 ---

 - 🔭 I’m currently a stagist!
-- 🌱 I’m currently learning SQL with SSMS, React Native and Expo!!
+- 🌱 I’m currently learning SQL with SSMS!!
 - 💬 Ask me about:
    -  Django
    -  React Native with Expo